r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 normally get simply by updating via Microsoft Update) or Windows Server 2022 for UTF-8 as the native encoding.
-Still, one may test the build and the toolchain on older versions of Windows where a different native encoding will be used (encoding support there would be the same as in current MSVCRT builds of R).
+Still, one may test the build and the toolchain on older versions of Windows where a different native encoding will be used (encoding support there would be the same as in 4.1 and earlier, the MSVCRT builds of R, or with embedding applications not switching to UTF-8, e.g. an old version of R Studio).

 Windows Server 2016 and all versions of Windows 10 already ship with UCRT.
 On earlier versions (from Windows Vista SP2, Sever 2008 SP1) UCRT can be [installed](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) manually.

-Before installing this build of R, please remove any existing installation of R-devel and the package library of R-devel, because the packages are incompatible.
-If you want to go back to the standard MSVCRT build of R-devel, please again remove the library, first.
+Before installing this *experimental* build of R, please remove any existing installation of R-devel and the package library of R-devel, because the packages may be incompatible.
+If you want to go back to the standard build of R-devel, please again remove the library, first.

 The binary installer of R is available [here](https://www.r-project.org/nosvn/winutf8/ucrt3/) in a file named such as `R-devel-win-79604-4354-4361.exe` (the numbers differ, they encode the current version).
-Only 64-bit version is available and no 32-bit version is planned.
+Only 64-bit version is available and R stopped supporting 32-bit builds from version 4.2.

 To check UTF-8 is used as native encoding, run